AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 </p>

-## Previous Work
-Previous teams worked on creating a mathematical model to calculate the necessary forces to open and close the check valve. **[I know what the check valve is, but the reader may not.
-Please define terms you use so it is clear to your audience.]** These forces dictate whether water entering the drive pipe exits at the bottom as waste or if it is driven through the effluent pipe.
-Once these forces are calculated, they can be used to design a toggle mechanism to open and close the check valve at optimal times that will maximize the efficiency of the pump.
-The current mechanism used for such movement is a spring.
-Thus, by finding a spring with an ideal spring constant, a more efficient ram pump can be designed.

-The main concern regarding ACVRP is prolonging the time that the plate is closed to allow a higher volume of water to travel up through the effluent valve.
-The Spring 2018 team worked on optimizing the output of water through the effluent pump by experimenting with springs that control the opening and closing of the plate.
+The main concern of ACVRP is prolonging the time that the plate is closed to allow a higher volume of water to travel up through the effluent valve. **[This isn't a "concern of ACVRP" but a concern that the team has while working on developing the ACVRP.]** The Spring 2018 team worked on optimizing the output of water through the effluent pump by experimenting with springs that control the opening and closing of the plate.
 The energy efficiency of the ram pump was tested with a pulley system designed to calculate the minimum spring constant for the spring inside the pump.
 The current team is continuing the data collection of the force of water on the plate using a modified version of the pulley system from Fall 2018 to find the most efficient spring constant.
 With the calculation of the most efficient spring constant, the team hopes to extend the time that the plate is closed throughout a long period in order to maximize the water flow up through the effluent valve. **[This is repetitive.
 You said the exact same thing in the first sentence.
 Could you explain more why the spring force matters in extending the time the plate is closed instead?]**

+**[This entire paragraph seems like it would fit in Previous Work more.]**

+## Previous Work
+Previous teams worked on creating a mathematical model to calculate the necessary forces to open and close the check valve. **[I know what the check valve is, but the reader may not.
+Please define terms you use so it is clear to your audience.]** These forces dictate whether water entering the drive pipe exits at the bottom as waste or if it is driven through the effluent pipe.
+Once these forces are calculated, they can be used to design a toggle mechanism to open and close the check valve at optimal times that will maximize the efficiency of the pump.
+The current mechanism for doing this is by using a spring. **["The current mechanism for doing this is a spring."
+The mechanism is the spring not "by using a spring".
+Please revise this sentence so you don't end up saying "doing this" because you are using conversational lingo, which may seem unprofessional.]** Thus, by finding a spring with an ideal spring constant, a more efficient ram pump can be designed.

+During the Spring 2018 semester, the team set up a system to find the forces empirically using a mass on a pulley to lift the valve open. **[Replace this sentence with the paragraph I noted would be better suited in the Previous Work section.]**

 ### Lab Setup

 A lab apparatus was constructed to simulate conditions in an AguaClara plant (Figure 4).
-The electric sump pump, in red in Figure 4, provides a continuous source of water for the head tank.
-It also provides a constant water level because the water that is going through the overflow funnel is pumped up again by the electric pump. **[Please make it obvious to the reader that you are referring to Figure 4 (i.e. "The electric sump pump, in red in Figure 4...")]** The drive pipe **[Did you mean the drive pipe?
+The electric sump pump, in red in Figure 4, provides a continuous source of water for the head tank and a desired constant watertable. **[Please make it obvious to the reader that you are referring to Figure 4 (i.e. "The electric sump pump, in red in Figure 4...")]** The drive pipe **[Did you mean the drive pipe?
 If so, please don't change naming conventions without explaining what is being referred to.]** is where water with elevation head enters the ram pump, providing the driving energy needed for the ram pump to pump water up through the effluent valve.
-A pressure sensor located at the top of the sealed air chamber indicates the water pressure that exits the valve, which indicates **[Consider changing to "which indicate" rather than "which will indicate".]** the efficiency of the ram pump.
-This pressure can then be converted to an elevation head to see how high the effluent can be pumped to.
-Water that exits the ram pump as "waste" is the treated water that flow into the tank which contains the ramp pump.
-And Finally, it would be returned to the distribution tank (the tank which contains the electric pump).
+A pressure sensor located at the top of the sealed air chamber will allow for headloss measurements, which indicate **[Consider changing to "which indicate" rather than "which will indicate".]** the efficiency of the ram pump.
+The headloss indicates how high the ram pump can pump water up.
+Water that exits the ram pump as "waste" is the treated water that would be returned to the distribution tank.

 <p align="center">
   <img src="https://raw.githubusercontent.com/AguaClara/ram_pump/master/Spring%202018/Pictures/Ram%20pump%20setup.jpeg" height=400>